 Quote: Mentally, within the last 5-7 years, I was no longer an employee

-As strange as that may sound, when I reflect I realise that that I've been conditioning myself and others have been conditioning me towards this point.
-That conditioning is what got me here but at the same time it's what got me all of those promotions and job offers as well.
+As strange as that may sound when I reflect I realise that I've been conditioning myself towards this point.
+That conditioning is what got me here but at the same time, it's what got me all of those promotions and job offers as well.

 Quote: You're more than just an employee

-When I became a sales manager/team leader, I realised that I was responsible for people and their success, the companies success, etc. I always saw my role as more than I initially signed up for and that helped me standout and grow as an employee and now as an entrepreneur.
+When I became a sales manager/team leader, I realised that I was responsible for people and the company's success.
+I've always seen my role as more than I initially signed up for and that helped me stand out and grow as an employee and now as an entrepreneur/business owner

 Quote: Start thinking like it's your business or about your business